wlee88/the-movie-db/README.md

 ## Summary

 This is a PWA implementation of the-movie-db!
 You can see a live preview [here](http://some-future-bucket-link).

 Benefits of this are:

 - works offline
 - fast and app like experience due to the service worker pre-caching everything.
 - can add this to your home screen (on android not sure about ios yet).

 ## Getting up and Running

 ### Terraform - for s3 bucket configuration

 - Run blah

 ### CircleCI

 - Fork this repo and connect it to your CircleCI account.
+- Add your moviedb API key to build environment.
 - Create AWS creds (elaborate here).

 ### AWS S3

 Why s3 you may ask? it's a static website and s3 provides great security (resilience against DDOS) and is super cheap.
 No need to worry about ongoing server costs.

+# Features

+- Named modules
+- linting?
+- (typescript incremental build.. let's see)
+- terraform
+- dockerfile

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding